 There are ten different types of Medicare Supplements depicted by letters A to N. In most states, policies must include the primary benefits, although others opt to provide additional benefits.
 The other three states have a different way of standardizing their plans.

 Medicare Advantage plans usually have a provider network, co-payments and typically require a referral.
-Medicare Supplement plans allow you to see any provider that accepts Medicare Assignment, they don’t usually have copayments and they don’t require referrals.
+Medigap policies allow you to see any provider that accepts Medicare Assignment, they don’t usually have copayments and they don’t require referrals.

 Medicare and Medicaid are two separate things; if you have both, you may be eligible for additional coverage.